0

 Retention is upstream of everything you're trying to fix.

-Here's the chain almost no one connects:
+Here's the chain almost no one connects

 Low retention → YouTube stops recommending your video → fewer views → fewer people reach your Skool link → fewer members.